SocietyForArtisticResearch/rc-pandoc-help/01-01-B-follow_search.md

     </tr>
     <tr>
         <td>Copyright</td>
-        <td>The copyright of the exposition as such (media elements and citations may have their own copyrights expressed)</td>
+        <td>The copyright owner of the exposition as such
+        <br> Note: media elements within an exposition and citations may have their own copyright owner expressed</td>
         <td>Required</td>
     </tr>
     <tr>